 Arts & Culture

 The HPF is dedicated to partnering with the Town of Hillsboro to support and uplift the arts and culture of The Gap, to enhance our community and celebrate our local artists.

 Hillsboro’s Eat, Drink & Be Literary!, is where great minds gather in The Gap.
 In the Chautauqua Movement tradition of intellectual inquiry and exploration, culture, music and verse, the Hillsboro ‘salon’ experience at the historic Old Stone School offers an annual series of stimulating and entertaining evenings with writers, actors, historians and thought leaders, along with locally sourced and prepared food and drink.
-The 2023 Eat, Drink & Be Literary! schedule will be announced soon.

 Gardens in The Gap is a springtime celebration of the Hillsboro area’s formal, rustic and historic gardens and The Gap’s 250-year heritage as the center of a robust and bountiful agriculture region.
 Garden tours, lectures and presentations, high teas, plant and gardening demonstrations and an arts and crafts festival, along with locally sourced foods and beverages, offers visitors and area residents a weekend of activities.